Analysis of an interior penalty DG method for the quad-curl problem: Acknowledgments

-{ Gang Chen is supported by National Natural Science Foundation of China (NSFC) under grant no. 11801063, China Postdoctoral Science Foundation under grant no. 2018M633339, and Key Laboratory of Numerical Simulation of Sichuan Province (Neijiang, Sichuan Province) under grant no. 2017KF003.
+{ Gang Chen is supported by National Natural Science Foundation of China (NSFC) under grant no. 11801063, China Postdoctoral Science Foundation under grant no. 2018M633339 { and 2019T120828}.
 Weifeng Qiu is supported by Research Grants Council of the Hong Kong Special Administrative Region of China under grant no. CityU 11304017.
 Liwei Xu is supported by a Key Project of the Major Research Plan of NSFC under grant no. 91630205 and NSFC under grant no. 11771068. }